 Michael Freyman – Educational and Community Outreach Intern

 Benjamin Wright – Data Entry Intern

-Pictured: At the 2017 American Kestrel Symposium professional researchers and citizen scientists met to discuss monitoring programs occuring across the continent and to outline research needs to understand why American Kestrels are declining.
+Pictured: At the 2017 American Kestrel Symposium professional researchers and community scientists met to discuss monitoring programs occuring across the continent and to outline research needs to understand why American Kestrels are declining.
 The symposium was co-hosted by the Brandywine Zoo and The Peregrine Fund's American Kestrel Partnership.
 Pictured above are many of the meetings speakers.

 Partners are the foundation of the American Kestrel Partnership, so we'd like to introduce partners to each other through Partner Spotlights where we feature some of our outstanding partners in our quarterly newsletters!
-We encourage you to start a conversation with other partners on our discussion board!
+We encourage you to start a conversation with other partners on our discussion forum!